christopherchiles1/convoy/README.md

 ### Item

-TODO: think about sprite animation control, and go through to find any other loose ends and unimplemented bits.
+TODO: go through to find any other loose ends and unimplemented bits.

 ---